 Overlapping quiet intervals may be scheduled by including one or more Quiet elements in the Beacon and Probe Response frames that the EHT AP transmits.
 When the EHT AP is affiliated with an AP MLD operating on more than one link, the Quiet elements that correspond to overlapping quiet intervals on each link shall not be included in the Beacon frames that AP MLD transmits on its other links.
 See 35.3.9.2 (Channel switching, enhanced channel switching, and channel quieting).

-NOTE—While the scheduling rules for overlapping quiet intervals and the quiet intervals that assist with channel testing (11.8.3 (Quieting channels for testing)) are different, the transmission rules during all quiet intervals are the same.
+NOTE—While the scheduling rules for overlapping quiet intervals and the quiet intervals that assist with channel testing (see 11.8.3 (Quieting channels for testing)) are different, unless specified otherwise, the channel access and transmission rules during all quiet intervals are the same and defined in 11.8.3 (Quieting channels for testing).

-Non-AP EHT STAs with dot11RestrictedTWTOptionImplemented set to false may behave as if such overlapping quiet intervals do not exist.
+Non-AP EHT STAs may behave as if such overlapping quiet intervals do not exist.